parryc/thevoid/templates/leflan/books_books-2019.md

 * _Red Cavalry_ - Isaac Babel
 * _Angel Mage_ - Garth Nix
 * _A Wizard of Earthsea_ - Ursula K. LeGuin
+* _The Left Hand of Darkness_ - Ursula K. LeGuin
+* _Unlocking the Door: Writing from Georgia_ - ed.
+Lia Chokosvhili
+* _Monday Begins on Saturday_ - Boris and Arkady Strugatsky